St Annes Lifeboat Station

 St Annes Lifeboat Station is a former lifeboat station, (by virtue of its merger), located on Eastbank Road, in the Fylde coast town of St Annes, Lancashire.

-A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1881.
+A lifeboat was first stationed at St Annes by the Royal National Lifeboat Institution (RNLI) in 1881.

 In the 1920s, sand and silt build up in the area destroyed the local fishing industry, which had provided most of the lifeboat crew.
 St Annes was then deemed a 'half-time' station, only be able to launch around high-tide.
 It was decided to close the St Annes Lifeboat Station in May 1925.

 In 1931, the remaining St Annes RNLI branch merged with the station, becoming Lytham St Annes Lifeboat Station, which continues to this day.

 History

 St Annes as a town didn't exist before 1874.
 Starting in 1875, development of this Victorian seaside was rapid, and discussions of a lifeboat were soon on the agenda, hastened by the gift in 1879 of £1000 to start a lifeboat station, from Mr James Chadwick of Prestwich, Manchester.
 Admiral John Ward, Chief Inspector of Lifeboats visited St Annes in the May of that year, and a new station was subsequently agreed.

-An order was placed with Woolfe of Shadwell for a 34-foot self-righting 'pulling and sailing' (P&S) lifeboat, (one with 10 oars and sails), costing £363.
+An order was placed with Woolfe of Shadwell for a 34-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with 10 oars and sails, costing £363.
 The lifeboat and carriage were transported to St Annes free of charge by the London and North Western Railway, arriving on 21 September 1881, At a ceremony the following Saturday, Mrs Chadwick named the new lifeboat Laura Janet.

 A new boathouse was constructed on Eastbank road by Moore Brothers of Rawtenstall, for £368, along with a launchway at the end of the road.

 It would not be until 4 December 1886 that Laura Janet would record her first lives saved, six men from the vessel Yan Yean of Montrose.

-Only 5 days later, at 21:00 on the 9 December 1886, distress signals were seen from the German barque Mexico, driven ashore off Ainsdale.
+Only five days later, at 21:00 on the 9 December 1886, distress signals were seen from the German barque Mexico, driven ashore off Ainsdale.
 Much has been documented about the Mexico disaster.
 13 crewmen aboard the Laura Janet launched into the darkness, never to return.
 14 of the 16 crew of the lifeboat were also lost, the greatest ever disaster for the RNLI.

 The upturned Laura Janet was recovered from Birkdale beach, and officially placed back on service until January 1887, although she was never used again, and eventually returned to London, before being broken up.